Christinaw97/MuonDAS2025/README.md

 ## Exercise 1: Introduction, muon object, main variables

 In this exercise we will get familiar with the muon objects in a nanoAOD file.
-We will mostly a NANOAODSIM file, containing simulated Drell–Yan dimuon events generated at NLO with the program MadGraph.
+We will mostly use a NANOAODSIM file, containing simulated Drell–Yan dimuon events generated at NLO with the program MadGraph.

 Now please open Exercise-1-Introduction.ipynb. and follow the instructions in the notebook, run and modify the code.
 In this exercise, we will see how to interact with the NanoAOD content directly, using `uproot` and `awkward` arrays.
 In the following exercises, we will use the `coffea` framework instead as a higher-level interface to make our life easier.